 The SABES English Language Arts Curriculum & Instruction Professional Development Center offers extensive professional development for developing curriculum materials and implementing the CCRSAE.
-Programs can also find a wealth of templates and resources at https://sabes.org/content/creating-curricula-ela-overview.
+Programs can also find a wealth of templates and resources on the following page: ELA Curriculum Templates and Resources.